 Does Your School Allow It?

 Be informed.
-Does your school have a policy?
+Does your child's school have a policy?
 Most often, schools make these decisions on a case-by-case basis, depending upon the circumstances, but rarely do they encourage travel-related absences.
 Some schools have non-negotiable attendance rules that forbid it.
 Others may allow up to five days of missed school for travel purposes.
-Make yourself aware of your school's policy before making any plans.

 How Is Your Child Doing in School?

-If your child is already struggling with certain classes and grades are low, taking your child out of school can further disrupt his or her education and make matters worse.
-However, if your child is excelling in his or her classes and quick to catch up, then it may be okay to consider taking time off to travel.
+If your child is already struggling with certain classes and grades are low, taking him or her out of school is probably not an ideal choice.
+However, if your child is excelling in his or her classes and is quick to catch up, it may be okay to consider taking time off to travel.